 Continue the pampering with a visit to your hair stylist.
 If you’re not sure how to have your hair done, think about what you want your photos to look like.
 If you’re going for a more casual look, a loose and simple hairstyle may be the perfect option.
 But if you want your images to look a little more formal, don’t be afraid to go dramatic with an elegant look.

-Consider hiring a makeup artist
+Consider hiring a makeup artist (I have my own Richmond makeup artist recommendation below)

 While some photographers may include makeup and hair as part of your session, others may allow you to make your own choices about how you want to look.
 If you really want to look your best, a professional makeup artist is the way to go.
 A pro will know how to do your makeup so it shows best in photos.
 If you decide to do your makeup yourself, you want to go a little bolder with your makeup than you normally would to make sure your eyes and lips are well-defined in your images.
+Makeup by Seema is my go-to Richmond MUA.
+She even did my makeup for my own family photos!

 Get plenty of rest the night before